20 top Attractions in Copenhagen: explore the vibrant and exciting capital city of Denmark (Updated 2023)

 6. Christiansborg Palace tower

-A fun Copenhagen tourist attraction with views from the top is Christiansborg Palace tower.
+Sight seeing Copenhagen from above gives you a fantastic vantage point of the city and all the Copenhagen attractions.
+One of the fun Copenhagen tourist attractions with the best views can be found from the top of the Christiansborg Palace tower.
 The tallest tower in Copenhagen which also happens to be a free attraction, is a must visit attraction to see magnificent views of the entire city and harbor area.
 The tower, owned by the Danish parliament was created by Parliament members for free public viewing to visitors and visitors to the city.
-The views from the Christiansborg tower offers a stunning 360 degree view of the entire city and outlying areas.
+You can take an elevator ride up to the observation areas and the views from the Christiansborg tower offers a stunning 360 degree view of the entire city and outlying areas.

 Tip: best times to visit to avoid the crowds are early when tower opens or even late in the afternoon for the twilight hour and evening views of the city.
 Also, there is a restaurant in the tower called the Tarnet for more refined and modern Danish cuisine.
 For more information about the tower visit and hours, you can check out their website here.